7 ways in-house marketing and martech save brands time, money, and resources

 - Media buying (37 percent)

 For many brands that are in-housing, size matters.
-Additional, Bannerlow and Digiday data shows that teams with more than 20 people are ahead of smaller teams in moving media buying and paid search in-house.
+Additional, Bannerflow and Digiday data shows that teams with more than 20 people are ahead of smaller teams in moving media buying and paid search in-house.

 While, roughly 50 percent of teams containing between 6 and 20 people have already moved design, social media and content in-house.
 This correlates with teams of more than 20 people being more likely to adopt a hybrid model, housing the agency in their building alongside internal marketing teams.

 Selecting the right martech can greatly help brands with small in-house teams, which need to “outperform” their relative size.
 But how can in-house brands both upskill and be future-proofed?